Combatron: Berlin Manalaysay's Combatron: The Card Game (2018)

-Based on the description of the publisher, the game was based on the one of the most popular comic strips of the 90's from the Philippines legendary "Funny Komiks".
+Based on the description of the publisher, the game was based on one of the most popular comic strips of the 90's from the Philippines legendary "Funny Komiks".

 Players choose to fight for good or space domination by picking one of the Space Warriors and their arsenal - Combatron, Metalika, Death Metal or Abodawn.

 On a turn a player had to play one card (Power or Assist) and based on what players play, the action will take place.